Relacibo/hyprmcsr/README.md

    ```bash
    ./scripts/install.sh
    ```
-   - Downloads all required JARs automatically.
+   - Downloads all JARs that are listed in `download.jars` in `config.json` automatically.
    - Sets up Pipewire configuration for audio splitting.
-   - Uses values from your `config.json`.
    - You can always rerun that script, if you want to update

 ---